lucidrains/x-transformers/README.md

         dim = 512,
         depth = 6,
         heads = 8,
-        rotary_pos_emb = True,  # turns on rotary positional embeddings
-        rotary_xpos = True      # modifies rotary to extrapolate well beyond length at which it was trained )
+        rotary_xpos = True   # modified rotary to extrapolate well beyond length at which it was trained )
 )
 ```